Credit Cards Credit Card Rewards

 This card from the National Education Association, in collaboration with Bank of America, was specifically designed with teachers' needs in mind.
 You can earn a $200 Amazon.com gift card after spending $500 in the first 90 days, and the rewards are impressive beyond that.

-In addition to that, you can earn 2% back at grocery stores and wholesale clubs, which is perfect for picking up snacks for your students (or for your own family).
-And you can earn 1% back on all other purchases.
-Plus, this card has a $0 annual fee.
+In addition to that, you could earn 2% back at grocery stores and wholesale clubs, which is perfect for picking up snacks for your students (or for your own family).
+And you could earn 1% back on all other purchases.

-To maximize your rewards, use your credit cards strategically.
-It’s a good idea to have multiple credit cards and use them for spending in the categories that earn the most rewards.
-It’s generally a good idea to have one card that earns rewards on everyday spending and another one or two for earning in specific categories where you spend the most.
+But you don't want to go on a credit card application spree, as that could hurt your credit score.
+For those just getting started with credit card rewards, it's generally a good idea to have one card that earns rewards on everyday spending and another one or two for earning in specific categories where you spend the most.

 Are there credit cards that offer benefits for classroom purchases?